leidongfeng/leizy.github.io/README.md

-#Sentiment lexicon attention based LSTM for sentence-level Sentiment Classification
+# Sentiment Lexicon Enhanced Attention-based LSTM for Sentiment Classification

-Neural networks models have obtained great success recently for sentence-level sentiment classification.
-However, most network models either don't fully employ linguistic knowledge such as sentiment lexicon; or depend on expensive phrase-level annotation such as Tree-LSTM.
-In our work, we propose a novel sentiment lexicon attention based LSTM model to improve the performance of sentence-level sentiment classification.
-Our method successfully introduces sentiment lexicon into neural networks via two kinds of attention mechanisms including single-head and multi-head attention.
+Deep neural networks have gained great success recently for sentiment classification.
+However, these approaches  do not  fully exploit the linguistic knowledge.
+In this paper, we propose a novel sentiment lexicon enhanced attention-based LSTM (SLEA-LSTM) model to improve the performance of sentence-level sentiment classification.
+Our method successfully integrates sentiment lexicon into deep neural networks via single-head or multi-head attention mechanisms.
 We conduct extensive experiments on MR and SST datasets.
-The experimental results show that our model achieved comparable or better performance than state-of-the-art work.
+The experimental results show that our model achieved comparable or better performance than the state-of-the-art methods.